Mammogram

 How do I prepare for my mammogram?

-First, you'll fill out a patient history form.
-Be sure to include any family history of breast cancer.
-Also, try to schedule your mammogram for the week after your period, when your breasts are less likely to feel tender.
+Try to schedule your mammogram for the week after your period, when your breasts are less likely to feel tender.

 On the day of the test:

-• Avoid wearing perfume, powder or deodorant, which can cause false abnormalities.
+• Avoid wearing perfume, powder or deodorant, which can cause false abnormalities

-• Be sure to remove all necklaces, which can interfere with the testing process.
+• Be sure to remove all necklaces, which can interfere with the testing process

 What happens if something is found on my screening mammogram?